• Skip to primary navigation

 • 10 Best Online Tea Shops

-Add cane sugar for a little sweetness and extra flavor.
+The best kind of sweetener for this recipe is cane sugar or simple syrup for a little sweetness and extra flavor.
 That’s it.

 assam tea milk and sugar for royal milk tea

 The ingredients in milk tea couldn't be any more natural.
-Just add the loose black tea to boiled water in a saucepan, steep and add milk, then simmer.
-Stir now and then, and it’s done.
-Takes 2 minutes of prep and 2 minutes of steep with 5 minutes simmer time.
+You want to make a strong black tea.
+Add the loose robust black tea or tea bags to boiled water in a small saucepan, steep and add milk, then simmer on low heat.
+High heat will burn the milk.

-Make this decadent Royal Milk Tea on a chilly morning or for a calming nite cap at the end of a long day.
+Make this decadent Royal Milk Tea on a chilly morning or for a calming nightcap at the end of a long day.

 How to Make Milk Tea

-Royal Milk Tea is very simple to make at home with this quick and easy recipe.
+Royal Milk Tea is simple to make at home with this quick and easy recipe.
+This perfect tea recipe doesn't use too much sugar, and you get a great taste with the addition of milk.

 milk tea in teacup with teapot and flowers